 One of the biggest benefits of virtual bookkeeping is helping companies save a ton of time and money versus hiring an in-house bookkeeper.

 As a bookkeeping service, you can provide companies with better and more comprehensive data.
-Since you work from home, you may work with fewer distractions (and stress!), which, in turn, makes you more efficient.
+And because you work from home, you may work with fewer distractions (and stress!), which in turn makes you more efficient.

-Outsourced bookkeepers can deliver reports — like profit and loss, trends, expenses, etc. — daily, weekly, and monthly.
+Outsourced bookkeepers can deliver reports — like profit and loss, trends, expenses, etc. — on a daily, weekly, and monthly basis.

 Virtual bookkeeping involves providing a way to access data for important folks in your client’s organization.